 FAMILIES MAY VISIT THE PANTRY TWICE EACH MONTH

 WHAT TO EXPECT WHEN YOU ARRIVE:

 Doors open at 9 a.m. on Mondays, 3 p.m. on Thursdays.

-On your initial visit you will be asked to fill out a form that provides the Pantry with your name, address, phone number and those included in your household.
+On your initial visit you will be asked to fill out a form that provides the Pantry with your name, address, phone number.
 This form will be signed each time you visit the food pantry.
 An additional sheet will be signed if you meet the Annual Income Guidelines as set by the Illinois Emergency Food Assistance Program.
 On following visits the intake staff will ask to make sure information is current and up to date in your file.
 Privacy protection is important to us; your information will be carefully guarded.
-If you are unable to sign the The Emergency Food Assistance Program form because your income exceeds the allowable amount to receive government-issued commodities, you will still be able to choose from the additional food the Pantry has in stock.
+If you are unable to sign the The Emergency Food Assistance Program (EFP) form because your income exceeds the allowable amount to receive government-issued commodities, you will still be able to choose from the additional food the Pantry has in stock.